- 4 minutes to read

 Site Configuration Tab

-The Site Configuration tab allows you to define settings that apply to the entire web project.
-These settings are maintained within a project's web.config file.
+Specifies settings that are applied to the entire web project.
+These settings are stored in the Web.config file.

-Authentication Model.
-Configures the ASP.NET authentication scheme that is used to identify users who view an ASP.NET application.
-Defines the authentication element settings in web.config.
+Configures the ASP.NET authentication scheme that identifies users.
 You can add other content (forms and logic) based on the selected mode.

-Max Request Length.
-Specifies the maximum request size supported by ASP.NET (i.e., the limit for the input stream buffering threshold in kilobytes).
-Sets the httpRuntime section's maxRequestLength attribute within web.config.
+- Specifies the maximum request size (the maximum input stream buffering threshold in kilobytes).
 Affects the file upload functionality of DevExpress controls.

-Request Validation.
-Specifies whether or not input data is validated against dangerous values for all application pages.
-Sets the validateRequest attribute of the pages section in web.config.
+- Specifies whether input data is validated against script exploits for all application pages.

 DX Control Settings Tab